 There is a whole range of factors that will need to be taken into consideration.
 The first will be the effectiveness and efficiency of the panels.
 They are not like rooftop solar panels that are able to be directed to catch maximum amounts of sunshine; they are going to be covered when vehicles drive over them, they are going to be covered by mud and dust, and they could be scratched or damaged by debris.
 It certainly is a forward-looking proposal and it has generated a lot of interest worldwide.

 Combining solar power with other generation methods

-Unfortunately, it appears that governments may not be looking at the potential for development if the solar industry with new taxes being introduced that impact on renewable energy.
-There may be some question about the influence of the fossil fuel industry in some of these decisions.
-There are also more propositions being made for the introduction of coal-fuelled power stations with a technology that has been named as “clean coal” that still produces large amounts of carbon dioxide and other contaminants, while not being very efficient at generating power.
+Unfortunately, it appears that governments may not be looking at the potential for the development of the solar industry with new taxes being introduced that impact renewable energy.
+There may be some questions about the influence of the fossil fuel industry in some of these decisions.
+There are also more propositions being made for the introduction of coal-fuelled power stations with a technology that has been named “clean coal” that still produces large amounts of carbon dioxide and other contaminants, while not being very efficient at generating power.

 There is an opportunity to look at alternative ways to take advantage of solar energy and the interest shown in solar roads has been substantial.
 There clearly is an appetite for solar energy and given the large amount of road surface that is available there is plenty of opportunity for development.